-Before and after attempting to remove cerumen or a foreign body, clinicians should consider doing a hearing assessment if they have the necessary equipment readily available.
+Before and after attempting to remove cerumen or a foreign body from the ear canal, clinicians should consider doing a hearing assessment Hearing Loss Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss (1).
+More than 10% of people in the US have some degree of hearing loss that compromises their... read more if they have the necessary equipment readily available.
 Hearing loss (compared to the unaffected ear) that does not improve after removal of the obstruction could indicate that the foreign body (or prior attempts to remove it) has damaged the middle or inner ear.
 Hearing that worsens after removal of the obstruction could indicate damage caused by the removal process.
 However, practitioners who cannot formally assess hearing need not defer removal of common, easily removable obstructions.
 An in-office tuning fork test may also document hearing status.

 Cerumen may be pushed farther into the ear canal and accumulate during patients' attempts to clean the ear canal with cotton swabs, resulting in obstruction or impaction.
 Cerumen solvents (hydrogen peroxide, carbamide peroxide, glycerin, triethanolamine, liquid docusate sodium, or mineral oil) may be used to soften very hard wax before direct removal.
 However, the prolonged use of these agents may lead to canal skin irritation or allergic reactions.

 Cerumen can be removed by rolling it out of the ear canal with a blunt curet or loop or a small right angle hook, or by removing it with a suction tip (eg, Baron, size 5 French).
 Proper lighting is essential.
-These methods, particularly when done by an experienced practitioner, can be quicker, safer, and more comfortable for the patient than irrigation.
+These methods, particularly when done by an experienced practitioner, can be quicker and safer than irrigation.
 Irrigation is often done in the emergency department or primary care setting and should be done carefully to avoid complications.
-Irrigation may also be combined with cerumenolytic agents, such as docusate sodium.
-Irrigation is contraindicated in patients with a known tympanic membrane perforation.
-Water entering the middle ear through a tympanic membrane perforation may exacerbate chronic otitis media and cause an acute otitis media.
+Irrigation may also be combined with cerumenolytic agents, such as liquid docusate sodium.
+Irrigation is contraindicated in patients with a known tympanic membrane perforation or with a suspected infection.
+Water entering the middle ear through a tympanic membrane perforation may exacerbate chronic otitis media Otitis Media (Chronic Suppurative) Chronic suppurative otitis media is a persistent, chronically draining (> 6 weeks), suppurative perforation of the tympanic membrane.
+Symptoms include painless otorrhea with conductive hearing... read more and cause an acute otitis media Otitis Media (Acute) Acute otitis media is a bacterial or viral infection of the middle ear, usually accompanying an upper respiratory infection.
+Symptoms include otalgia, often with systemic symptoms (eg, fever... read more

 Foreign bodies are common, particularly among children, who often insert objects, particularly beads, erasers, and beans, into the ear canal.
 Foreign bodies may remain unnoticed until they provoke an inflammatory response, causing pain, itching, infection, and foul-smelling, purulent drainage.